TablePress/TablePress/readme.md

 * Added several new translations (Brazilian Portuguese, Czech, Dutch, Finnish, Hebrew, Icelandic, Italian, Japanese, Latvian, Russian, and Turkish)
 * Many more internal improvements of code and usability
 * Updated external libraries

+**Version 1.1.1**
+* Fixed a bug with CSS handling that broke some TablePress Extensions